 Talkpool acquired Camouflage in 2016 and Technetix in early 2017.
 Since Talkpool acquired these companies they have shown impressive growth, both in revenue and profit.
 In Q2 17 Camouflage increased its profit more than six-fold and doubled revenue, while Technetix doubled its profit.
 The latest acquisition of LCC Pakistan will double revenue and improve the overall margins, as LCC had revenues of EUR 9.9m and an EBITDA margin of 15% (EUR 1.5m) in 2016.
 Now, thanks to the acquisition of LCC, Talkpool will be exposed to the fastest-growing TNS-market.
-We assume that Talkpool will continue to cherry-pick its acquisitions in niche areas where price pressure is not as intense as in TNS and acquire companies with better margins than Talkpool.

 - Price pressure from operators

 Talkpool’s current client portfolio consists of two customers that account for 50% of revenue.
 If one of them decided to choose another TNS-provider, there would be huge negative impact on Talkpool’s business.
 Talkpool has felt price drop, which we believe average 2-4% annually.
 We thus believe that it is highly possible that price pressure will continue.
 This will make it a challenge for Talkpool to achieve its financial target of an EBIT margin of 8% in the TNS-segment.